Datanerdbytes/sql-data-warehouse-project/README.md

 The data architecture for this project follows the Medallion Architecture __Bronze__, __Silver__, __Gold__ layers.

 <img width="493" height="298" alt="Screenshot 2026-05-11 at 4 27 46 PM" src="https://github.com/user-attachments/assets/72a58904-4d21-41b2-88d4-d6294e50ef81" />

+1. Bronze Layer: Stores raw data as-is from the source systems.
+Data is ingested from CSV Files into SQL Server.
+2. Silver Layer: Silver Layer includes data cleansing, standardization, and normalization, processs to prepare data for analysis.
+3. Gold Layer: Houses business-ready data modeled a star-schema required for analytics and reporting.

 ---